edvin/fxldemo-gradle/README.md

 // The JavaFX Application class name def appMainClass = 'no.tornado.FxlDemo'

+// Optional parameters to the application, will be embedded in the launcher and can be overriden on the command line def appParameters = '--myOption=myValue --myOtherOption=myOtherValue'

 // The Application vendor used by javapackager def appVendor = 'AcmeInc'